Introduction

 PARANOID PERSONALITY DISORDER: MISTRUSTFUL AND MISUNDERSTOOD AND SUSPICIOUSNESS

-People with paranoid personality disorder are suspicious and mistrusting of others and hypersensitive.
-They expect and are afraid of being taken advantage of.
+Paranoid personality disorder People believe it or not, with this disorder are overly sensitive and suspicious of others.
+They anticipate it and they dread being used.
 They have hidden meanings in benign remarks and events.
 It is very difficult for such people to have close relationships with others because they are constantly expecting treachery.
 What caused Paranoid Personality Disorder is still unknown.
 It is considered that biological and environmental factors might cause PPD.

 Affected individuals rarely seek treatment on their own.
 Its treatment involves psychotherapy such as cognitive-behavioral therapy and dialectical behavior therapy.